 Appointed at the start of each Parliament after a general election.
 Members of the select committee work together to consider topics that the House of Representatives needs more information and recommendations about (such as proposed laws and Government spending, petitions and international treaties).
 Select committees can also initiate inquiries and briefings to investigate important issues and topics.
 The Economic Development, Science and Innovation select committee considered the Financial Services Legislation Amendment Bill and reported back to the House of Representatives on recommended changes to the Bill.

-The licence that must be held from the start date of the new regime, on 29 June 2020, by financial advice providers providing advice to retail clients.
+The licence that must be held from the start date of the new regime, early 2021, by financial advice providers providing advice to retail clients.
 See FAQs for more information.

 Transitional licence effective date